- Conrad MacKerron, Senior Vice President

 Rosanna Landis Weaver has been working in the governance and compensation fields since 1992.
 She began her work in governance with a position in the Corporate Affairs office at the International Brotherhood of Teamsters, supervising research on corporate governance and management practices.
 She has served as a panel member at a number of conferences including: the Practicing Law Institute’s Corporate Governance Institute; and an Investor Relations Business conference on “Understanding and Responding to Shareholder Activism” and appeared on “Your World with Neil Cavuto.”
 She joined the Investor Responsibility Research Center (IRRC) in 1999 and served as an expert on labor shareholder activism, writing reports on labor fund activism, executive compensation shareholder proposals and golden parachutes.
 At Institutional Shareholder Services (ISS), she worked on the executive compensation team as a senior analyst until 2010, with a particular focus on change of control regarding single triggers, modified single triggers and excise tax gross-ups.
 At ISS, Ms. Weaver also participated in policymaking and meetings with corporations and analyzed “say on pay” resolutions.
 From 2010 to 2012 she was governance initiatives coordinator at Change to Win.
 Ms. Weaver holds a BA in English from Goshen College and a Masters in American Studies from the University of Notre Dame.

-Sarah comes to us from Chabot Space & Science Center, where as head of Development she was responsible for raising this science museum’s budget through grants, gifts, and galas.
+Sarah is responsible for attracting the funds that allow As You Sow to deliver on its mission and create change.
+She came to us from Chabot Space & Science Center, where as head of Development she was responsible for raising this science museum’s budget through grants, gifts, and galas.
 Between Chabot and As You Sow, Sarah served as a Senior Consultant to the Sierra Club’s Beyond Oil Campaign, writing reports on tar sands-derived fuels in corporate fleets and on Enbridge’s Alberta Clipper tar sands pipeline.
 She has also written on carbon financing for the Big Sur Land Trust, and on REDD+ carbon offset baseline issues.
 Before pivoting to the environment and climate change, she was Director of Marketing at a venture-funded tech start-up, and worked in financial analysis, marketing and product management at Chevron and Ampex.
 She holds a B.A. from U.C.
-Berkeley with Highest Honors in Rhetoric and Distinction in General Scholarship; an M.B.A from Cornell; and a graduate certificate in Environmental Policy from the Monterey Institute of International Studies.
+Berkeley with Highest Honors in Rhetoric and Distinction in General Scholarship; an M.B.A from Cornell; and a graduate certificate in Environmental Policy from the Middlebury Institute of International Studies at Monterey.

 Cody Mitcheltree is the Development and Operations Associate for As You Sow, where he works to support the development and operations teams to further the foundation’s efforts.
 He comes from the nonprofit world where he has worked in social media marketing, membership administration and retention, leadership development, IT, and Salesforce administration.
 He earned his Bachelor’s in Political Science with a Minor in International Relations at San Francisco State University.
 He went on to become a certified paralegal and obtain a Master’s in Public Administration degree, where he focused on public policy with an emphasis on environmental policy and sustainability.